aerial view of city

 While here, be sure to peek down the tiny little side alleys that lead off Strada Stavropoleos.
 You’ll get a glimpse into a more residential part of the Old Town, with ivy-covered buildings and quiet courtyards.
 It’s amazing how quickly the atmosphere changes just one street over.

-Best places for traditional Romanian meals
+What are the best places for traditional Romanian meals in Bucharest?

 Caru’ cu Bere